KauanAg-devs/gmailandLinkedin-bot/README.md

 <b>Send 100 connection requests in 15 minutes with one click, automatically add custom connect message with person's name included!</b>

+If You would like to see more scripts and more frequent updates, please consider a donation to the student (me) for a new laptop and an education abroad 💲💲: https://nakigoe.org/en/donate

+⭐ Add stars to all my repositories on GitHub: https://github.com/nakigoe

+<b>31 December 2023 update:</b>

+• LinkedIn constantly updates selectors, so the code is updated.

 <b>20 October 2023 upgrade:</b>

 • outdated `cookie` files with entire `auth` folder are deleted automatically, and a standard login procedure with a username and password starts;